kmotrebski/gas-s3-url-generator/README.md

 #### TL;DR

-`getS3SignedGetUrl()` function to create so called [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html) for GET requests to private buckets in AWS S3.
+`getS3SignedGetUrl()` function to create so called [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html) to private buckets in AWS S3.
 Copy [UrlGenerator.gs](https://raw.githubusercontent.com/kmotrebski/gas-s3-url-generator/master/UrlGenerator.gs) file into your Script Editor, fill in your credentials and use it this way:

  ```
  =getS3SignedGetUrl("bucket_name", "path/to/file.csv")